 Documents and information you need:

-There is no formal deadline for applications.
-However, you should allow time to make arrangements to start your course, such as visa applications or moving to Leeds – and the application deadlines for many scholarships and bursaries will close much sooner.
+Application deadlines: There is no formal deadline for applications.
+However, you should allow time to make arrangements to start your course and the application deadlines for many scholarships and bursaries will close much sooner.
 As a result we strongly encourage you to submit your completed application by July 31st of the year you plan to start the programme.

 This link takes you to information on applying for taught programmes and to the University's online application system.